sarajosephs/ProjectB/index.md

 - `Residual Free Chlorine (mg/L)` - The maximum allowable WHO value for free chlorine residual in drinking water is 5 mg/L.

-- `Turbidity (NTU)` - The US Environmental Protection Agency sets the maximum level of turbidity in finished drinking water at 1 NTU
+- `Turbidity (NTU)` - The US Environmental Protection Agency sets the maximum level of turbidity in finished drinking water at 1 NTU.

-- `Fluoride (mg/L)` - The US Environmental Protection Agency (EPA) has set a maximum amount of fluoride allowable in drinking water of 4.0 mg/L
+- `Fluoride (mg/L)` - The US Environmental Protection Agency (EPA) has set a maximum amount of fluoride allowable in drinking water of 4.0 mg/L.

-- `Coliform (Quanti-Tray) (MPN /100mL)` - No sample should contain more than 10 coliform organisms per 100 ml
+- `Coliform (Quanti-Tray) (MPN /100mL)` - No sample should contain more than 10 coliform organisms per 100 ml.

-- `E.coli(Quanti-Tray) (MPN/100mL)` - E. coli levels at designated swimming beaches should not exceed 88 per 100 milliliter (mL) in any one sample, or exceed a three-sample geometric mean average over a 60-day period of 47/100 mL
+- `E.coli(Quanti-Tray) (MPN/100mL)` - E. coli levels at designated swimming beaches should not exceed 88 per 100 milliliter (mL) in any one sample, or exceed a three-sample geometric mean average over a 60-day period of 47/100 mL.

 [Reference](https://www.kaggle.com/code/aashaymaheshwari/evaluating-drinking-water-quality-of-new-york-city#Data)